The current ITiCSE Steering Committee is

 - To conduct an open call for program co-chairs, conference hosts, and working group chairs.
 At present, the location determines one of the conference co-chairs, as a local person typically serves as the conference host.

 - To select the location and dates of future conferences.
-It is expected that members of the site selection subcommittee will visit candidate sites after obtaining approval from the SIGCSE Board and will report back to the steering committee.
-The steering committee then selects a future location to propose to the SIGCSE Board for approval.
+It is expected that members of the site selection subcommittee will visit candidate sites after obtaining approval from the ACM SIGCSE Board and will report back to the steering committee.
+The steering committee then selects a future location to propose to the ACM SIGCSE Board for approval.
 Ideally, site visits should be identified and conducted three years in advance of the conference.

-- To select and present for approval the program chairs, the working group chairs, and the supporter/exhibitor liaison to the SIGCSE Board.
+- To select and present for approval the program chairs, the working group chairs, and the supporter/exhibitor liaison to the ACM SIGCSE Board.

 - To select other central and recurring roles on the organising committee, including the treasurer, the registration team, the submissions chair, the proceedings chair, and the web site chair.